david-cermak/upqc-lab/examples/host/README.md

 ## Architecture

-The implementation uses a modular crypto backend system:
+The implementation is split into a clean primitives API and a single PQC channel backend:
+- `crypto_primitives.h`: Backend-agnostic API for HKDF-SHA256 and AES-256-GCM.
+- `crypto_primitives_openssl.c` and `crypto_primitives_mbedtls.c`: Per-backend implementations compiled exclusively based on CMake options.
-- `crypto_backend_custom_pqc.c`: Custom PQC implementation with ML-KEM-512
+- `crypto_backend_custom_pqc.c`: The PQC channel (ML-KEM-512 handshake + AEAD framing) calling the primitives API with no `#ifdef`s.
-- `crypto_backend.h`: Common interface for different crypto backends
+- `crypto_backend.h`: Public interface for the host crypto context.
-- `server.c` / `client.c`: Application logic
+- `server.c` / `client.c`: Application logic.

-This design allows selecting OpenSSL or mbedTLS at build time (and switching at runtime via `crypto_set_operation_backend`) for HKDF and AES‑GCM, while using liboqs for the KEM.
+There is no runtime crypto backend switching; selection is compile-time only.